delphix/virtualization-sdk/docs/References/Glossary.md

 ## Automatic Discovery
 [Discovery](#discovery) which is done by the Delphix Engine (with help from a plugin) itself, with no need for the end user to provide any information.

+## Callback
+A Python function that is provided by the Delphix Engine.
+Plugins use callbacks to request that the Delphix Engine do some task on behalf of the plugin.
+For example, running a Bash command on an environment, or making an log entry.

 ## Decorator
 A Python construct which is used by plugins to "tag" certain functions, so that the Delphix Engine knows which function corresponds to which plugin operation.